 A celebration of the diversity, innovation and influence of academic books.

-Academic Book Week takes place from 9-16 November 2015, and forms the centrepiece of this year’s Project activity, as well as the launchpad for next year’s.
-This week-long series of events will take place all over the country, as well as internationally, and aims to:
+The inaugural Academic Book Week took place from 9-16 November 2015, and formed the centrepiece of the Project’s activity.
+This week-long series of events took place all over the country, as well as internationally, and aimed to:

 - increase awareness of the variety and accessibility of the academic book (particularly the arts and humanities academic book), engaging media and alerting policy-makers to its importance as part of the intellectual ecosystem of the UK